 Research shows that children learn best when they’re playing and enjoying themselves at the same time.
 Fun experiences increase levels of endorphins, dopamine and oxygen, all of which promote learning.

-Here are 7 activities that can make goal setting more fun and effective.
+Here are 7 fun goal-setting activities that can make the process more enjoyable and effective.

 1. Make a Bucket List